erizov/Professor/semester_3/lecture_12_ml_algorithms/kmeans/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Kmeans for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Kmeans for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Kmeans
 9. Compare Kmeans performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Kmeans to solve a production problem
+10. Design a system that uses Kmeans to tackle a production problem
 11. Create unit tests with 100% code coverage for Kmeans
 12. Write a technical blog post explaining Kmeans to beginners